robertorosero/pyhtonmig/Doc/library/stdtypes.rst

 The :class:`frozenset` type is immutable and :term:`hashable` --- its contents cannot be altered after it is created; it can therefore be used as a dictionary key or as an element of another set.

+Non-empty sets (not frozensets) can be created by placing a comma-separated list of elements within braces, for example: ``{'jack', 'sjoerd'}``, in addition to the :class:`set` constructor.

 The constructors for both classes work the same: